 Marcus Asensio unveiled as new Paris Saint Germain player

-Less than 2 hours after announcing the signing of Inter’s defender Sjeiniar, the Ligue1 PSG giant unveiled Marco Asensio who joined the club as a free agent until 2026.
+Less than 2 hours after announcing the signing of Inter’s defender Skriniar, the Ligue1 giant unveiled Marco Asensio who joined the club as a free agent until 2026.

 “Paris Saint-Germain are delighted to announce the signing of Marco Asensio.
 The Spanish forward joins the Parisian club on a three-year deal through to June 2026.”